LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

 You will notice that you got all the messages that were published by the consumer, or by the agent.
 In order to find which messages were published by the consumer, refer to the `originatorId` field.
-Messages that were published by the consumer will have a value equal to the `consumerId` you found in [Step 2](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-2---find-your-consumer-id) while messages from the agent will have a different `originatorId`.
+Messages that were published by the consumer will have a value equal to the `consumerId` you found in [Step 2](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-2---retrieve-your-consumer-id) while messages from the agent will have a different `originatorId`.
+From this point on, you will receive notifications for all messaging events in this conversation.

 #### Notification Examples